sadanandpai/dsa-interview-challenges/problems/warmup.md

 ### Approach

-- Naive apporach would be to calculate the sum each element of the array with all the other elements in the array.
+- Naive apporach would be to calculate the sum of each element of the array with all the other elements in the array.
 This will check for all the combination of 2 numbers with nested loops
 - Better approach would be to use the hash map to store the elements and check for the complement of the numbers if present in the array in a single pass

 ```js